jgraettinger/blog/README.md

   * Flow derivations allow for general computation:
     TypeScript, remote lambdas, and (in the future) WebAssembly.
-    It's unclear how that flexibility would be incorporated into plans.
+    It's unclear how that flexibility
+    could be incorporated into query plans.

 In truth this stuff is *hard* and trade-offs abound.
 Flow threads the needle today by exposing its fundamental